flytxtds/Internship-2022-Dec/README.md

 The model should be built using PySyft, an open-source project from OpenMined. (https://github.com/OpenMined/PySyft)

 #### Success Criteria:
-The federated recommender model should give better predictive performance (Precision, Recall, F1, and Normalized Discounted Cumulative Gain) than a model trained only on ratings data and item profile.
+The federated recommender model should give better predictive performance (Precision, Recall, F1, and Normalized Discounted Cumulative Gain) than a model trained only on ratings data and movie attributes.

 Brownie points for setting up an interactive demo of the model on a public cloud, covering the following functionality:
 1. User uploads datasets to different parties.